fiduswriter/fiduswriter/README.md

 1. Install the development packages of libjpeg, gettext, zlib, python, npm and the python virtual environment creator by running:

-  > `sudo apt-get install libjpeg-dev python-dev python-virtualenv gettext zlib1g-dev git npm nodejs nodejs-legacy`
+  > `sudo apt-get install libjpeg-dev python-dev python-virtualenv gettext zlib1g-dev git npm nodejs nodejs-legacy python-sphinx`

 2. Download the Fidus Writer sources to your computer from github by running: